-This year’s theme is “Every Life Cherished, Chosen, Sent.”.
+This year’s theme is “Live the Gospel of Live”.
 May we show by our words and actions that every human life is cherished, chosen, and sent by God to fulfill a specific purpose intended by our heavenly Father.

 In these challenging times when respect for life is so often disregarded, how do we build a culture that cherishes all human life?
 The answer goes back to our identity and call as Christians.